dapr/docs/howto/invoke-and-discover-services/README.md

 ### Setup an ID using the Dapr CLI

-In Standalone mode, set the `--app-id` flag:
+In self hosted mode, set the `--app-id` flag:

 ```bash
 dapr run --app-id cart --app-port 5000 python app.py